Agile Vs Waterfall – Which One is Better for Your Project?

 • As this approach offers the flexibility of making changes at every stage of the development process, the timeframe and output are less predictable.
 Therefore, it is a little difficult for the product owner to predict the delivery time and scope of the product.

 • Team members need to have trust among themselves though it takes time to build trust, especially when using agile for the first time.
 Therefore, project managers and other members need to work unitedly and closely.

 • With the agile approach, the product owner needs to participate in the project.
 He needs to invest his time to make sure that the team has the required information to develop the product.

 • Agile imposes on re-work due to its functionality of making changes at every required stage of development.
 When you keep on making changes in the development process, it also changes the code.

 Agile or Waterfall?

-So, the question remains which technology you should choose for your project development.
+So, the question remains which methodology you should choose for your project development.
 The answer to this is simple.
-As we discussed above, both of the methodologies have their pros and cons in accordance with the project requirements.
+As we discussed above, Agile vs Waterfall, both of the methodologies have their pros and cons in accordance with the project requirements.